puppetlabs/puppetserver/documentation/http_certificate_revocation_list.md

 from the master.
 The master must be configured to be a CA. The returned CRL is always in the `.pem` format.

-Under Puppet Server's CA service, the `environment` parameter is ignored and can be omitted.
-Under a Rack or WEBrick Puppet master, `environment` is required and must be a valid environment, but it has no effect on the response.

 The `:nodename` should always be `ca`, due to the default auth.conf rules for WEBrick and Rack Puppet masters.
 (You can use a different `:nodename` if you change the auth rules, but it will have no effect on the response.)